paddytobias/paddytobias.github.io/index.md

 ### Senior Data Scientist - The Social Research Centre
 <em>2019-2021</em>
 <p></p>

-<li>As senior data scientist, I worked on the Major Projects team for the SRC.</li>
+<p>As senior data scientist, I worked on the Major Projects team for the SRC.
-<li>The main focus is the [QILT](https://www.qilt.edu.au/) project for the Australian Government Department of Education, Skills and Employment.</li>
+The main focus is the [QILT](https://www.qilt.edu.au/) project for the Australian Government Department of Education, Skills and Employment.</p>
-<li>QILT is a longitudinal study into student experience and outcomes of high education students in Australia, which has been running for over ten years.</li>
+<p>QILT is a longitudinal study into student experience and outcomes of high education students in Australia, which has been running for over ten years.</p>
-<li>I started as a data scientist in 2019 and was promoted to a senior position less than a year later.</li>
+<p>I started as a data scientist in 2019 and was promoted to a senior position less than a year later.</p>

 ## Selected other experience